Architect vs Design/Build Remodeling:

 Architectural plans often overlook critical construction realities, including:

-• Plumbing paths that cannot work
+• plumbing paths that cannot work

-• Venting routes that violate code
+• venting routes that violate code

-• Structural supports that were assumed, not verified
+• structural supports that were assumed, not verified

-• Electrical loads that exceed capacity
+• electrical loads that exceed capacity

-• Layouts that fail permitting
+• layouts that fail permitting

 When these issues surface, homeowners pay again — for revised drawings, new engineering, and lost time.